 Apache HBase Interview Questions

-- Region Server: These are the worker nodes which handle read, write, update, and delete requests from clients.
+- Region Server: These are the worker nodes that handle read, write, update, and delete requests from clients.
 The region Server process runs on each and every node of the Hadoop cluster

 - HMaster: It monitors and manages the Region Server in the Hadoop cluster for load balancing.